abGit9/abGit9/README.md

 <h1>🖐️Hi, I'm Ankur. </h1>
-<p>Welcome to my GitHub profile!</p>
-<p>As a software engineer, I thrive on collaboration with passionate and dedicated developers who share a keen eye for detail in design.
-My primary focus is on Android development, but I also explore other platforms.
+<p>Welcome to my GitHub profile!
+As a software engineer, I thrive on collaborating with passionate developers who share a keen eye for detailed design.
+Although my focus is in android, I do like to venture out and explore new platforms.
+Whether it is building websites or employing cutting edge apis from Google Vision, I embrace both frontend and backend technologies to create a seamless user experience.
 Below, you'll find projects that I've single-handedly brought from concept to launch, alongside contributions I've made to open-source initiatives.
-I'm always eager to connect, so don't hesitate to reach out.</p>
+Whether you're interested in collaborating or just want to share some ideas, feel free to reach out.</p>
 <p><a href="https://www.linkedin.com/in/profile-abhat/">Connect with me</a>
 <img align ="center" alt="AnkurBhat | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </p>